 A dua is called Du’a al-mas’alah (Dua of Asking) when the supplicant asks Allah for something.
 It may be a need or a request to remove some danger.

-One best example is: Rabbi la tadharni fardaw wa-anta Khairul Waritheen
+Rabbi la tadharni fardaw wa-anta Khairul Waritheen

 O my Lord!
 Leave me not without offspring, though thou art the best of inheritors